SAVE THE SOUTH FORK SALMON

 First there were five.
 Then, as our eyes adjusted to the water, five became fifteen—wild summer Chinook, home at last.
 It was the most salmon I’ve seen in my entire life.
 The journey these fish take from their home waters to the ocean and back again is nothing short of miraculous—and something that Idahoans are incredibly lucky to witness.

 We watched in awe for nearly half an hour as females riffled the gravel and males jockeyed for position.
 Our quiet conversation turned to the Stibnite Gold Project and what it could mean for these fish—their habitat, their survival, their legacy.
-If the Stibnite Gold Project comes to fruition, the mine will bleed pollution into this river for centuries to come, long after this senseless and short-sited gold mining operation is over.
+If the Stibnite Gold Project comes to fruition, the mine will bleed pollution into this river for centuries to come, long after this senseless and short-sighted gold mining operation is over.

 After pulling ourselves away from the show, we continued driving to the confluence of the East Fork South Fork Salmon River and Johnson Creek.
 Both the South Fork Salmon River and Johnson Creek, as well as Burntlog Creek, are the three streams deemed eligible for protection under the National Wild and Scenic River System by the U.S. Forest Service.
 The Stibnite Gold Project spells trouble for each of them.